Renew your registration

 Check your registration status

-You can also check your registration by calling the Department of Transport and Main Roads on 13 23 80, or checking the due date by looking on your registration documentation for when you paid last time.
+You can also message us or call 13 23 80 to check the due date of your registration, or check the due date on your registration documentation for when you paid last time.

 Changes to rego labels